 Dabbing is one of the best ways to reap the psychoactive effects and flavor from your live rosin extract.
 Using a dab rig (glass or electronic), a blow torch, a dabber, and your rosin, you can light up the nail, place your dab inside, and inhale just like you would from a water pipe/bong.

 Start off by heating your dab rig using your blow torch or your e-nail to your desired temperature.
 Low temperatures between 500 and 600º Fahrenheit are best to retain the product’s full flavor.

 Vaping is another fun way to enjoy your live rosin.
 It is similar to dabbing in that you are heating and inhaling the active compounds, but vaping can be consumed with a disposable vape cartridge, a vape pen, or even an e-nectar collector which requires no loading the rosin into the heating chamber.

 Smoking rosin can give you the added high you’ve been looking for when paired with your favorite dry herb strain.
 Unfortunately, combusting the extract using the high and direct heat of a lighter can degrade much of the extract’s aromatic and flavorful terpenes.

 Like most wee products, rosin should be stored in an airtight container in a dark, dry, and cool space.
 Ideally, you’ll want to store your rosin in an opaque container to protect its cannabinoids and terpenes from heat and light exposure.

 Live rosin is the new frontier of solventless-based extracts.
 In a world where consumers are looking for healthier and flavorful alternatives to the solvent-based concentrates, live rosin meets the demands of novice and seasoned consumers.

-Make sure to enroll at CTU. the undisputed leader in cannabis training and education, and learn how to make your own cannabis extractions.
+Make sure to enroll at CTU, the undisputed leader in cannabis extraction training and education, and learn how to make your own cannabis extractions.